Don't Deliver Us from Evil: Plot

-When Anne's parents take a long trip and leave Anne behind during summer vacation, Lore secretly moves into their château with Anne, where they become lovers and their insidious pranks escalate.
-The girls set fire to the home of the local cowherd, Émile, and let his cows loose as punishment for his sexual leering over schoolgirls.
-They also kill all the pet birds of their school's mentally handicapped groundskeeper, Léon, as well as ripping up his clothes and burning some of his personal belongings just to make him suffer.
-Then afterwards, laugh at his expense.
-Stealing sacramental bread and traditional priest uniforms from the church, the girls prepare the abandoned chapel at the château for a Black Mass in which they wed themselves to Satan, promising more wicked works in his name, even cutting both of their fingers and joining each other's blood so that their bond will become stronger.
+During the summer vacation, when Anne's parents take a long trip and leave her behind in their château, she and Lore spend much time together.
+The girls set fire to the barn of a local farmer and let his cows loose as punishment for his attempted rape of Lore.
+Anne persecutes the mentally handicapped groundskeeper, killing his caged bird just to make him suffer.
+After stealing hosts and vestments from the church, the girls prepare an abandoned chapel for a Black Mass in which they wed themselves to Satan, promising more wicked works in his name, and mingle their blood to seal their bond.

-One night, a motorist runs out of gasoline near the château.
-The girls invite him in, offer him alcohol, and begin to behave seductively toward him.
-The man attempts to rape Lore and Anne bludgeons him to death in Lore's defense.
-The two dispose of the motorist's body by dumping it in the lake, and immediately grow fearful of being caught.
+One night, a motorist runs out of fuel near the château.
+The girls invite him in, offer him alcohol, strip to their underclothes, and begin to entice him.
+When the man attempts to rape Lore, Anne saves her by bludgeoning him to death and the two dispose of the body in the lake.
+The girls are among people questioned by the police about the missing man, but reveal nothing.